igordall/EPFL_IKEA/README.md

 Continuing with our exploration of machine learning techniques for predicting sentence difficulties, we implemented the Random Forest algorithm.
 This advanced classification method extends the concept of decision trees by creating an ensemble of decision trees trained on different subsets of the data and using different subsets of features at each split within those trees.
 Each tree in the forest makes its own prediction, and the final output is determined by the majority vote across all trees.
 This approach not only enhances the predictive accuracy by reducing the risk of overfitting associated with single decision trees but also maintains good interpretability, as it allows for an analysis of feature importance across multiple trees.
 Random Forest is particularly robust and effective in dealing with both large datasets and datasets with high dimensionality of features, making it well-suited for complex classification tasks like predicting the difficulty of sentences.

-Through the 80/20 split, we got the results yielded in the introduction table, suggesting sightly better prediction capabilities with a precision of 39% than identification with a recall of 37%.
+The 80/20 split yielded results, as shown in the introductory table, with a precision of 39% suggesting slightly better predictive capabilities compared to a recall of 37% for identification.
 We can see that the Random Forest, as expected, performs better than the other classification model, indicating better suitability to high dimensionality and overfitting.

-When looking at the confusion matrix, we see as with the other classification method that the algorithm mainly predicts the A1 difficulty, resulting in greater false positives.
-Those results again suggest misscalification due to improper feature selection.
+When examining the confusion matrix, similar to other classification methods, we noted that the algorithm predominantly predicts the A1 difficulty, leading to a higher number of false positives.
+These results suggest misclassification due to improper feature selection.

 <img width="500" alt="Capture d’écran 2024-05-19 à 17 23 56" src="https://github.com/igordall/EPFL_IKEA/assets/153678341/689f454c-6e9e-4972-86c2-de19aa5f603b">

-Looking at mistakes more closely, we will again the top 10 features influencing decision-making ...
+To further investigate the errors, we analyzed the top 10 features influencing decision-making.
+Common articles and prepositions ('de', 'les', 'la', etc.) were identified, indicating that even the more robust model still tends to overestimate common words in predicting difficulty.
+Although the model shows improvement, it still exhibits inherent weaknesses typical of classification models.
+This has led us to consider transitioning to another type of algorithm for our prediction tasks.

+You can find the code for our analysis detailed below:

 ```python
 import pandas as pd